 ContainsValue answers "does any entry have this value?" in O(n) time:

 The O(n) cost is the important part.
 The bucket table indexes by key, not by value, so finding a value requires walking every entry and comparing.
-If you find yourself calling ContainsValue frequently on a large dictionary, you probably want a second dictionary keyed by the value, or a different data shape entirely.
+Frequent ContainsValue calls on a large dictionary suggest a need for a second dictionary keyed by the value, or a different data shape entirely.

 Remove(key) removes the entry with the given key and returns true if it was there, false if it wasn't:

-There's also an overload that returns the removed value through an out parameter, useful when you want to act on the value as you remove it:
+There's also an overload that returns the removed value through an out parameter, useful to act on the value during removal:

 Clear() empties the dictionary in one call:

 Clear keeps the underlying bucket array allocated.
-If you're about to refill the dictionary with similar size, this is a small win because there's no resize.
-If you're done with the dictionary entirely, let it go out of scope and the garbage collector reclaims the memory.
+If the dictionary is about to be refilled with similar size, this avoids a resize.
+When the dictionary is no longer needed, let it go out of scope and the garbage collector reclaims the memory.

 A dictionary exposes two read-only views: Keys and Values.
 They're not copies.
 They're live views over the underlying data, so they reflect changes to the dictionary in real time:

 The order in which keys come out is not guaranteed to be insertion order, and it's not sorted either.
 It depends on the bucket layout, which depends on the hash codes.
-If you need a specific order, sort the keys explicitly with Keys.OrderBy(...) or use a different collection like SortedDictionary.
+For a specific order, sort the keys explicitly with Keys.OrderBy(...) or use a different collection like SortedDictionary.

 To iterate keys and values together, foreach the dictionary directly.
 Each element is a KeyValuePair<TKey, TValue>:

-Since C# 7, KeyValuePair supports deconstruction, which is the form most modern C# code uses:
+Since C# 7, KeyValuePair supports deconstruction, the form most modern C# code uses:

 var (id, name) unpacks the pair into two named variables.
 It reads better than pair.Key and pair.Value, and the IL it compiles to is the same.

-One rule that bites people: you can't modify a dictionary while iterating it.
+One important rule: a dictionary cannot be modified while iterating it.
 Adding, removing, or replacing entries inside a foreach invalidates the enumerator, and the next iteration step throws InvalidOperationException with the message "Collection was modified."

-The fix is to collect the keys you want to remove first, then remove them after the loop ends:
+The fix is to collect the keys to remove first, then remove them after the loop ends:

 The first line builds a temporary list of keys to remove.
 The loop then removes them outside the iteration of the dictionary, so the enumerator is never invalidated.